-NMFS is prohibiting retention of northern rockfish in the Central Regulatory Area of the Gulf of Alaska (GOA).
-NMFS is requiring that catch of northern rockfish in this area be treated in the same manner as prohibited species and discarded at sea with a minimum of injury.
-This action is necessary because the 2006 total allowable catch (TAC) of northern rockfish in this area has been reached.
+NMFS is prohibiting directed fishing for northern rockfish in the Central Regulatory Area of the Gulf of Alaska (GOA).
+This action is necessary to prevent exceeding the 2003 total allowable catch (TAC) of northern rockfish in this area.

 FOR FURTHER INFORMATION CONTACT:

 Josh Keaton, 907-586-2778.End Further Info End Preamble Start Supplemental Information

 NMFS manages the groundfish fishery in the GOA exclusive economic zone according to the Fishery Management Plan for Groundfish of the Gulf of Alaska (FMP) prepared by the North Pacific Fishery Management Council under authority of the Magnuson-Stevens Fishery Conservation and Management Act.
 Regulations governing fishing by U.S. vessels in accordance with the FMP appear at subpart H of 50 CFR part 600 and 50 CFR part 679.

 The 2003 TAC of northern rockfish for the Central Regulatory Area was established as 4,640 metric tons (mt) by the final 2003 harvest specifications for groundfish in the GOA (68 FR 9924, March 3, 2003).